 1989 – today

-The logo of the band Maldita Vecindad is designed with a reference to Mexican traditions.
-At its core is the image of a skull wearing a wide-brimmed hat — a symbol connected to national identity.
-The skull is complemented by a pipe with a curled end, giving the logo an informal and bold appearance, characteristic of the band’s style.
-The skull image is inspired by the Mexican holiday Día de los Muertos, where skeletons are important in the culture.
+The band Maldita Vecindad’s logo is designed with a reference to Mexican traditions.
+At its core is the image of a skull wearing a wide-brimmed hat, a symbol connected to national identity.
+The skull is complemented by a pipe with a curled end, lending the logo an informal, bold appearance characteristic of the band’s style.
+The skull image is inspired by the Mexican holiday Día de los Muertos, in which skeletons play an important role in the culture.

 The hat with a star reinforces the emphasis on national affiliation.
 Pale green shadows around the main elements create a sense of depth and volume, making the image more expressive.
 These shadows add dynamism to the overall perception.

 The lower part of the logo contains the inscription “MALDITA VECINDAD,” rendered in a decorative font.
 The text is arranged in a wave-like form, adding movement and energy to the composition.
 The serifs on the letters highlight a retro style that aligns with the overall concept.
-Divining the text into two lines with curved shapes makes it more flexible in appearance.
+Dividing the text into two curved lines makes it appear more flexible.

 The logo was created by the well-known Latin American tattoo artist Mr. Cartoon.
 Clean lines, detailed shading, and attention to detail define his style.
 This approach allows the emblem to stand out and emphasizes its originality.

-The name Maldita Vecindad, translated as “Damned Neighborhood,” conveys the band’s character with its ironic and rebellious attitude.
+The name Maldita Vecindad, translated as “Damned Neighborhood,” conveys the band’s character through its ironic, rebellious attitude.
 The logo combines elements of Mexican culture and a distinctive visual style, reflecting the group’s spirit.